Skip to main content

 Total Chaos Game Cover

-About
+About Total Chaos

-Total Chaos is a single player role playing game with mystery and post-apocalyptic themes.
+Total Chaos is a single player role playing shooter game with horror, mystery and post-apocalyptic themes.
 It was developed by Trigger Happy Interactive and was released on November 20, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Fort Oasis is no paradise—it's a decaying nightmare where reality crumbles.
 The creator of Turbo Overkill unleashes survival-horror stacked with mysteries and monstrosities.
 Scavenge to craft weapons, while a voice on your walkie-talkie guides you into the island's depths.